custom-cards/spotify-card/README.md

 If you add the `device` setting, the card will select it by default and will not display the dropdown menu.

-### Improvements to come thru PR or with patience
-  - Request a refresh token so the user doesn't have to authenticate every 3600 secs
-  - Add support to initiate playback on chrome cast media players (tips and code wanted!)

 ### General usage
 This library can of course also be used on other websites or projects other than Home Assistant